Search String

 X-Out Weapons System:

-Z-Out of 1990 is an ST/Amiga-only sequel to X-Out.
+Advantec released Z-Out for the Amiga in 1990.
+Z-Out is the sequel to X-Out.
 Z-Out only runs at 25 FPS but its vertical and horizontal parallax scrolling is still smooth.
 Z-Out supports 2-player coop and features 12 bosses.

-ST/Amiga Z-Out was conceived by Advantec, programmed by Tobias Binsack and drawn by Matthias Hauser and Thomas Klinger.
-ST/Amiga Z-Out sound was assembled by Rudolf Stember and ST/Amiga Z-Out title music was composed by Chris Hülsbeck.
+ST/Amiga Z-Out was designed and programmed by Tobias Binsack and drawn by Matthias Hauser and Thomas Klinger.
+ST/Amiga Z-Out audio was assembled by Rudolf Stember and ST/Amiga Z-Out title music was composed by Chris Hülsbeck.

 Z-Out Weapons System: